-This bill mandates the commissioner of the Department of Health and Human Services to establish administrative rules concerning payments for child care providers, the implementation of a child care scholarship presumptive eligibility pilot program, and a study on the child care scholarship application process.
-Key provisions include streamlining data entry requirements for providers by eliminating the need to report hourly attendance, and implementing a system of prospective payments to child care providers by December 2025.
-Additionally, the bill introduces a presumptive eligibility pilot program that allows applicants meeting certain screening criteria to receive scholarship funds while their application is processed, with specific timelines and conditions outlined for this eligibility.
+This bill directs the Commissioner of the Department of Health and Human Services to create administrative rules for child care provider payments, establish a child care scholarship presumptive eligibility pilot program, and conduct a study on the scholarship application process.
+Key changes include the elimination of the requirement for providers to report hourly attendance for scholarship payments, which aims to streamline data entry and facilitate prospective payments to providers by December 2025.
+The bill also introduces a presumptive eligibility pilot program that allows applicants meeting specific screening criteria to receive scholarship funds while their applications are processed, with defined timelines and conditions.
+Additionally, it repeals the existing RSA 167:83, II(t) related to the presumptive eligibility pilot program, effective May 2, 2028, while other provisions will take effect on July 1, 2025.

 Statutes affected: Introduced: 167:83